Kyrie21323/Sound-Project/README.md

 # Describe your role and what your contribution was.
 How did you go about implementing the concept?

 ##  Sara:

+My role was centered largely on illustrating the frames to aid in the visual part of our audiovisual story.
+I designed half (+ the two simple title and ending frames), while Madina designed the other half.
+We chose to go for a simple, cartoon-y, and smooth illustration style with no outlines, and our color palette was bright and lively but not too saturated.
+(add color palette)

+We used Procreate to illustrate the frames and their components.

+### Screencaps of the scenes I illustrated:
+(add screencaps)

+We then reused the city background for later scenes— as you’ll see in Madina’s frames.

+### I also designed the alien:
+(add png of alien + facial expressions)

+### And the people:
+(add png of people)
+Which was a challenge I’ll expand on later.

+### After finalizing each design, I worked on writing the script for the narration and then recording it:
+- Slide 1: Once upon a dark space, an alien stumbles upon a water planet.
+- Slide 2: --
+- Slide 3: The people there looked weird.
+But the alien didn’t care.
+He was looking for companionship in this galaxy, even if that companion wasn’t blue and bulbous like him.
+- Slide 4: Nevermind.
+- Slide 5: --
+- Slide 6: Wait, what is that thing?
+- Slide 7: --
+- Slide 8: The pit bull was the perfect friend for our fellow alien.
+He, like the Martian, was an outsider, a supposedly ‘violent’ stray dog to the humans.
+They needed each other.
+- Slide 9: --
+- Slide 10: And so, the pit bull and the alien vowed to stay by each other’s side in allegiance, exploring the galaxy one planet at a time till the end of eternity.
+Hey!
+Might as well be eccentric together!

+I tried to make it brief but straightforward— with a narrative, quirky, and conversational touch.
+I wanted to make sure it consulted the story without overpowering the sound effects.

 ##  Madina: